Shawn5021/shawn5021.github.io/projects/forecasting/index.md

 - Learns from past behavior and accommodate complex features such as promotion, holiday etc.
 - Relatively better accuracy with RMSSE of 1.50406

+## Business Value
 #### Strategize Demand Planning
-Walmart can allocate inventory based on forecast results (down to item-level sales forecasting).
+With the help of the model, Walmart can do item-level inventory planning and allocate resources across different stores based on forecast results.
 For example:
 - High demand in week 2 for store CA_1
 - High demand on weekends for store WI_1
 <img src="images/result1.png" alt="Forecast results" width="500"/>